EuroProofNet/europroofnet.github.io/_pages/wg3-meeting1.md

 * How to [reach the UPV](http://www.upv.es/otros/como-llegar-upv/campus-vera/index-en.html)

 * We have some rooms blocked at the [Silken Puerta de Valencia](https://www.hoteles-silken.com/es/hotel-puerta-valencia/). <!--Please use the event identifier "COST" when booking.--> The price for a single room is 66&euro; (breakfast included).
+To get this rate you need to directly contact the hotel or send an email to <villanue@dsic.upv.es> including the check-in, check-out dates, full name and personal ID number.

 Other hotels near the campus (no rooms blocked):
 * [Renasa](https://sweethotelrenasa.com/en/home/)
 * [Eurostars Rey Don Jaime](https://eurostarsreydonjaime.com-hotel.com/en/)

 ### Program